jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 }
 ```

-In handling the `MEM_TYPE_BABY_BOOT` pages, the implementation first assumes that all pages are allocated, and reserved - already in use for either global page tables, or kernel stacks.
+In handling the `MEM_TYPE_BABY_BOOT` pages, the implementation first assumes that all pages are allocated, and reserved - already in use for either global page tables, or for early kernel stacks.
 After initializing each page as such, each remaining baby-boot allocator page is requested, one at a time, and the original assumptions are overwritten for those pages.
 If any pages remain, they are added to the freelist of order zero.

 ```C
 static void alloc_dram_pages(struct address_region *addrreg,